valueflows/valueflows/release-doc-in-process/README.md

 * consume - for example an ingredient composed into the output, after the process the ingredient is gone
 * cite - for example a design file, neither used nor consumed, the file remains available at all times
 * work - labor power towards a process
-* accept - in processes like repair or maintentance, same resource will appear in [vf:Output](https://github.com/valueflows/process/blob/master/Output.md) with *improve* verb
+* accept - in processes like repair or maintentance, same resource will appear in output with *improve* verb
-* load - specific for [vf:Transportation](https://github.com/valueflows/process/blob/master/Transportation.md), transported resource enters the process
+* load -  transported resource enters the process

 ###### Output

 * create - new resource created in that process
-* improve - in processes like repair or maintentance, same resource will appear in [vf:Input](https://github.com/valueflows/process/blob/master/Input.md) with *accept* verb
+* improve - in processes like repair or maintentance, same resource will appear in input with *accept* verb
-* unload - specific for [vf:Transportation](https://github.com/valueflows/process/blob/master/Transportation.md), transported resource leaves the process
+* unload -  transported resource leaves the process

 ##### vf:io